File Taxes For Your

 What is an S Corp?

-The S Corpdefinition is a type of corporation or legal business entity in the Subchapter S of Chapter 1 of the Internal Revenue Code.
-Sounds confusing?
-Let’s break down the S Corpdefinition.
-An S Corpis an ordinary corporation that has opted for an S Corporation tax status.
+The S Corp definition is a type of corporation or legal business entity in the Subchapter S of Chapter 1 of the Internal Revenue Code.
+An S Corp is an ordinary corporation that has opted for an S Corporation tax status.
 You’re eligible for a corporate shareholder’s limited liability when you form an S Corp.
 Limited liability is a type of legal protection for owners and shareholders and ensures an individual isn’t responsible for a company’s debt or losses.
-But with an S Corp, you’ll need to pay taxes as if you’re a partner in a partnership or a sole proprietor.
+With an S Corp, you’ll need to pay taxes as if you’re a partner in a partnership or a sole proprietor.
 This includes paying self-employment taxes.
 Let’s look at some S Corporation examples.
 Say your company has five shareholders, all meeting IRS requirements.
 Each shareholder holds 20% of the shares.
 Or, the company has only two shareholders, one holding 60% of the shares and the other holding 40%.
 Both shareholders must file their own tax returns relating to the business profits.

 Eligibility requirements for S Corps

-There are certain requirements a company must meet for a company to qualify as an S Corp.
+There are certain requirements a company must meet for a company to file with S Corp status.
 First and foremost, the company must be a U.S. based company.
-So any plans for an offshore company, sadly, won’t qualify.
-Next, you’ll need to apply to form an S Corpusing Form 2553.
-Let’s take a look at Form 2553 S Corp:
+So any plans for an offshore company won’t qualify.
+Next, you’ll need to apply to form an S Corp using Form 2553.
+It’s important to do this as soon as possible so that you don’t miss the S Corp tax filing deadline 2024.
+This is what Form 2553 for an S Corp looks like:

 Form 2553 for Election by a Small Business Corporation under the Internal Revenue Code.
 File for S corporation status.
 Fax or visit IRS website for instructions.
 Taxes.